Franklyn Stephenson: Playing career

 Stephenson played for the West Indies Young Cricketers team on their 1979 English tour.
 During 1981 he made his first-class debut, playing for Tasmania.
 He also started to feature, in that year, for his native Barbados and English side Gloucestershire.

 During the following winter, Stephenson joined a rebel West Indies team, led by Lawrence Rowe, that twice toured South Africa.
 This team featured players such as Alvin Kallicharran, Collis King, Colin Croft and Ezra Moseley.
 The West Indian rebels played in unofficial Tests and ODIs against the South African national cricket team who, due to apartheid, were at the time barred from world cricket.
 The rebel West Indian cricketers were later handed a lifetime ban from playing cricket by the WICB.
 After those rebel tours came to an end, he began playing for South African outfit Free State.
 As the lifetime ban was eventually lifted in 1989, Stephenson was able to play for Barbados in the 1989–90 Red Stripe Cup.
 Stephenson though never went on to play international cricket.
 He is regarded by some cricketing aficionados as one of if not the greatest cricketer who never played for the West Indies.

 Stephenson then joined Nottinghamshire in 1988.
 With county cricket sides having now only one overseas player, Stephenson came to the club as a replacement for fellow all-rounders Clive Rice and Richard Hadlee.
 Stephenson impressed in his debut season at Notts, in achieving the all-rounder's "double" of 1,000 runs and 100 wickets.
-He became only the second and last cricketer since Richard Hadlee, to achieve this feat, in making 1018 runs and taking 125 wickets.
+He became only the second and last cricketer since the reduction in first-class games in 1969, after his Notts predecessor Hadlee (1981), to achieve this feat, in making 1018 runs and taking 125 wickets.
 He was thereafter named a Wisden Cricketer of the Year in 1989 for this achievement, and was also the Cricket Society's leading all-rounder.
-Stephenson's attained the batting aspect of the double by notching a century in each innings against Yorkshire in Notts final match of the season.
+Stephenson's attained the batting aspect of the double by notching a century in each innings against Yorkshire in Notts’ final match of the season.
 He also took 11 wickets in the game, which Nottinghamshire eventually lost.